-- 6. The Movement Type: - 'Arrived (IMA)' means the goods have arrived at the place of customs clearance in NI.
+6. The Movement Type:

+'Arrived (IMA)' means the goods have arrived at the place of customs clearance in NI.
 This declaration type is used for all goods that have arrived, regardless of mode of transport

 Note: All inventory-linked air consignments and diversion entries must be completed as arrived declarations.
 Certain procedure codes require the use of this declaration type.
-Consult Appendix 1 on GOV.UK for details.
+Consult Requested and Previous Procedure Codes for Imports on GOV.UK for details.